Ooh Wee: Critical reception

+Matt Collar of AllMusic noted "rappers Ghostface Killah and Nate Dogg take the mic over a funky cowbell and the string section of Dennis Coffey's "Scorpio" on "Ooh Wee."

 In popular culture

 It was featured in the 2003 movie Honey and its soundtrack.
 The song was later used in the movies Hitch and Harold & Kumar Escape from Guantanamo Bay.

 As of 2019, the song was featured in various Domino’s Pizza adverts in the UK.

 It was featured in the official trailer for the 2019 movie Spies in Disguise.